Scaling and Root Planing: A Non-Surgical Approach to Treating Gum Disease

 Scaling and root planing are essentially a form of deep cleaning that takes place below the gumline.
 The gums are numbed so the clinician can clean this area without causing discomfort.

 When you arrive, you will be escorted to one of our comfortable treatment rooms.
-To make sure you are comfortable throughout the procedure, Dr. Turner will numb the gums with local anesthesia.
+To make sure you are comfortable throughout the procedure, Dr. Turner will numb the gums using our sophisticated WAND anesthesia technique.
 Your teeth will be cleaned below the gum line and around the base of the tooth using a combination of hand tools and special ultrasonic instruments.
 This process cleans and levels the uneven surfaces of your teeth, to help prevent plaque and bacteria from attaching to the roots in the future.

 Following the procedure, most patients experience little to no discomfort.
 Some temperature sensitivity may be noticeable for a few days, but this sensation should subside over time.